Pangeli70/Uts/readme.md

 ## Utillities by Apg

-Shared classes, types and functions
+Shared classes, types and functions to be used with Deno

-Used by all the other modules is Apg ecosystem
+Used by all the other modules in Apg ecosystem